 - Stick to unscented if the sill is near the dining area.

-FYI: A narrow brass or marble ledge makes the whole scene feel gallery-worthy.
+One last note: a narrow brass or marble ledge makes the whole scene feel gallery-worthy.

 11. Bedroom Candle Cocoon (But Smart)

-Bedrooms love candles, but they need to be handled like the main character—carefully.
+Bedrooms love candles, but they need to be handled like the main character, carefully.
 Create a cocoon of light on your dresser and nightstands using low-profile holders and soft scents that won’t overwhelm.

 Do It Right